EpicGamesExt/BlenderTools/README.md

 Here you can find the all the documentation for the addons in this repository.
 * [Documentation](https://epicgames.github.io/BlenderTools/)

-### Creating Issues
-If needed you can create issues.
-In order for your issue to be considered, you need to follow the guidelines for [creating issues](https://github.com/EpicGames/BlenderTools/blob/master/ISSUE_TEMPLATE.md).

 ### Get Notified on a New Release
 Never miss a new addon release!
 To do this, select 'Watch' then 'Custom'.